talpor/django-dashing/docs/widgets.rst

         this.col = 1;
         this.data = {
             title: 'Default Title',
-            more_info: 'No data to display'
+            moreInfo: 'No data to display'
         };
         this.getWidget = function () {
     ...